aws-samples/aws-emr-utilities/utilities/emr-serverless-estimator/README.md

 * upload SparkEventLogParser-slim-2.12-1.0.jar to s3://<s3-bucket-name>/eventlog/SparkEventLogParser-slim-2.12-1.0.jar (for EMR 6.x)
 * upload SparkEventLogParser-slim-1.0.jar to s3://<s3-bucket-name>/eventlog/SparkEventLogParser-slim-1.0.jar (for EMR 5.x)

+You can get the jar file from [Release Page](https://github.com/aws-samples/aws-emr-utilities/releases/).

 2. Copy Spark event logs to S3

 You can run s3-dist-cp to copy event logs